 If you are allergic to pollutants and irritants in the air, chances are burning incense sticks will affect you.
 When incense is burnt, the particulate matter and other allergens produced interact with the skin and get dissolved in the sebum – an oily substance secreted by the skin for lubrication.
-This, in turn, results in skin allergies and hence causes contact dermatitis.5 The allergens produced also heighten the levels of blood immunoglobulin E (IgE) – antibodies produced by your body in response to allergens – which is also an indicator of contact dermatitis.
+This, in turn, results in skin allergies or contact dermatitis.5 The allergens produced also heighten the levels of blood immunoglobulin E (IgE) – antibodies produced by your body in response to allergens – which is also an indicator of contact dermatitis.

-6. Adversely Affects Babies And Children
+6. Affects Babies And Children

 In general, constant exposure to incense smoke is never a good idea.
-So, it’s definitely a good choice to stay away from it when you when you’re pregnant.
+So, it’s definitely a good choice to stay away from it when you’re pregnant.
 Inhaling incense smoke is likely to put the health of your baby at risk.
 Research suggests a likelihood of children developing leukemia if their mothers were around incense regularly while pregnant.6 The possibility of gene mutations contributes to this.

-7. Creates Neurological Problems
+7. Creates Nerve Problems